 CNIL fine.
 In November 2018, Privacy International filed a complaint with certain data protection authorities, including the CNIL, against Criteo and several other ad tech companies, arguing that some of the companies' practices were not compliant with the GDPR.
 In January 2020, the CNIL opened a formal investigation, which is still ongoing.
 On August 3rd, 2022, the appointed rapporteur issued a report noting various violations of the GDPR and including a proposed financial penalty against Criteo of €60.0 million.

-Based on this communication, the proposed penalty has been recorded as a provision for contingencies as of December 31st, 2022.
+In view of this report, the proposed penalty was recorded as a provision for contingencies on December 31, 2022.